ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

     - **Exception**: something that does not conform to the normal expectation for program behavior
-    - **Unhanded Exception**: an exception that is raised that causes the program to stop running
+    - **Unhandled Exception**: an exception that is raised that causes the program to stop running
     - **Try-Except Block**: key building block for exception handling in the Python pogramming language